Nuitka/Nuitka/README.rst

 You can attach copyright and trademark information, company name, product name, and so on to your compilation.
 This is then used in version information for the created binary on Windows, or application bundle on macOS.
-If you find something that is lacking, let us know.
+If you find something that is lacking, please let us know.

 ******************
  Typical Problems